 So welcome!
 Let the feast commence.
 You can find a little more about me here

 One thing though.
 Photographs.
-I only use my own (occasionally those taken by friends and family when they are with me and always credited).
+I only use my own and occasionally those taken by friends and family when they are with me and always credited.
 I don’t use stock photographs however tempting it might be to gussy the blog up with a fantastic professional picture that is vaguely in context.
 Good, bad or indifferent I prefer authenticity.

 Words and photographs are Copyright © Osyth and may not be reproduced without my permission, which I am happy to grant for non-commercial purposes, provided I am credited as the writer and or photographer, with a link to this blog.
 To discuss commercial rates use the contact information in the footer.